Home » Michigan Travel Regions » 15 Best Things to Do in Port Huron Michigan (2026 Local’s Guide)

 Discover Michigan’s Blue Thumb Coast

-Port Huron is the northern gateway to Michigan’s Blue Thumb Coast — the eastern shoreline running from Marine City through St. Clair, Marysville, and Port Huron, then north along Lake Huron through Lexington, Port Sanilac, Harbor Beach, Port Hope, Port Austin, and Caseville.
-Every town has a distinct character and the Lake Huron sunrises along this coast are among the best in Michigan.
+Port Huron is the southern anchor of Michigan’s Blue Thumb Coast — the Lake Huron shoreline that runs from Marine City and St. Clair through Marysville and Port Huron, then north toward Lexington, Port Sanilac, Harbor Beach, Port Hope, Port Austin, and Caseville.
+Every town along this coast has its own personality, but they all share the same east-facing Lake Huron light and sunrise views.

 Frequently Asked Questions About Port Huron Michigan